-Electric Vehicles: Required Safety Inspection Rules Explained
+Electric Vehicles: Safety Inspection — A Requirement?

 are electric vehicles required to go through vehicle safety inspection